PikiLee/imagebed-next/README.md

-A user interface to upload images and obtain the URLs for those images.
+An image bed server with a user interface to upload images and obtain the URLs for those images.
 + Constructed using Next.js
 + The images uploaded are stored on Cloudflare R2.
 + The user interface is protected by a password.